 Students explore the interdisciplinary connections among Ecocriticism-as-theory, literature, and film.
 Students will make the all-important interdisciplinary connections in and among varied fields related to Environmental Studies.

-Prerequisite: ENGL 202 or ENST 200.
+Prerequisite: ENGL 200 or ENGL 201, or ENST 200.

 Offered: Annually.